aaichert/EpipolarConsistency/readme.md

 ## 4) Notes

 # 4.1) Notes on using Eigen
 The Eigen library is entirely header-only.
-All you need to do is download a source zip from http://eigen.tuxfamily.org/ and unpack it.
+There have been breaking changes since version 3.3 .
+To prevent linking errors when building this repo, please resort to using this old version here: https://gitlab.com/libeigen/eigen/-/releases/3.3.0

 # 4.1) Notes on using Qt